stoplightio/docs/articles/testing/continuous-integration-jenkins.md

 Integrating Prism into your [Jenkins](https://jenkins.io/) pipeline is easy.
 There are two ways to get started with Jenkins:

-* Running Prism in a pipeline step either natively or using Docker
+* Running Prism in a pipeline step natively or using Docker
 * Using the "Stoplight Report" Jenkins Plugin

 ## Adding Prism to a Pipeline